SAP-samples/ui5-exercises-codejam/chapters/2.03-fiori-tools/readme.md

 Wow, you have made it all the way through this CodeJam content, congratulations! 🎉

+We would really appreciate if you took the time to [leave feedback](https://github.com/SAP-samples/ui5-exercises-codejam/issues/new?assignees=&labels=feedback&template=session-feedback-template.md&title=Session+Feedback) for this session/content, thank you!

 You should feel confident enough to start developing your own UI5 applications now, whether it be freestyle or with the SAP Fiori Elements approach.
-If not, feel free to ask questions, raise concerns or leave feedback in the form of a GitHub issue in this repository.
+If not, feel free to ask questions or raise concerns via a GitHub issue in this repository.